Californians Are Revolting Against Dems Who Voted For Gas Tax Hike

 “The Republicans in Sacramento want to fix our roads,” Brown told reporters at the time, but “they expect the tooth fairy to pay the $5 billion every year.”
-His signature effectively gives California sole ownership of a dubious trophy: the state with the highest gas tax in the country behind Pennsylvania.
+The law makes California the second highest gas tax in the country behind Pennsylvania.
 The Golden State’s gas tax would increase from 40.
 00 to 52.00 cpg.

 Opponents also argue the measure is cold comfort for those wanting infrastructural improvements.

 Gas taxes are supposed to provide revenue for road construction, maintenance, repair, and improvements, but states typically divert much of the money to other sources.
 In 2013, gas taxes and motor vehicle license fees paid for 40 percent of state and local road spending.